garyongguanjie/Ordinal-Classifier/README.md

 Compatible with sklearn

-Implemented Implemented method described in this research paper https://www.cs.waikato.ac.nz/~eibe/pubs/ordinal_tech_report.pdf
+Implemented method described in this research paper https://www.cs.waikato.ac.nz/~eibe/pubs/ordinal_tech_report.pdf

 Allows us to classify classes with an order to it.